crsl4/nn-flow-cytometry/script/notebook-log.md

 # 2. Fitting neural network
 - Using `script/fit-nn.jl`.
 Considerations:
     - response is a real number, so we can have big errors by using one node at the end; but creating categories is not good idea either
+    - We will start with the same network architecture as in Liu 2017: depth-4 feed-forward neural network with three softplus hidden layers and a softmax output layer.
+The hidden layer sizes are set to 12,6,3.